artemis-toumazi/dfpk/README.md

 The **dfpk** R package provides an interface to fit Bayesian generalized (non-)linear mixed models using Stan, which is a C++ package for obtaining Bayesian inference using the No-U-turn sampler (see http://mc-stan.org/).
 The formula syntax is very similar to that of the R package dfcrm to provide a simple interface for performing pharmacokinetics(PK) analyses.

+### Description

+The **dfpk** package includes methods involving PK measures in the dose allocation process during a Phase I clinical trials.
+These methods enter pharmacokinetics(PK) in the dose finding designs in different ways, including covariates models, dependent variable or hierarchical models.
+This package provides functions to generate scenarios, and to run simulations which their objective is to determine the maximum tolerated dose (MTD) and to investigate PK of a drug or a combination of drugs.

 ### Installation

 #### Establish Version